Hypericum is also commonly known as st John’s wort. The Hypericum inodorum 'Magical White' is a genus from the Hypericaceae family.

 The berries of the Hypericum inodorum 'Magical White' are a bit smaller than those of the Hypericum inodorum 'Magical Red'.
 That also goes for the leaves and the complete shrub.

-This st John’s wort prefers a sunny, warm spot.
+This st John’s wort prefers a sunny, warm spot and is tolerant to drought.
 In the winter part of the leaves will stay in the shrub.
 This depends on the severity of the winter.
 In spring the old leaves will be replaced by new ones.
 For convenience I have indicated at the specifications that this is a deciduous shrub.

 You can prune the Hypericum inodorum 'Magical White' in spring (March) till 4 to 8 inches (10 to 20 centimetres) above the ground.